History of the Muslim Brotherhood in Egypt (1954–present): The Brotherhood Under Mubarak, 1981–2011

 books by prominent Brothers are sold in bookshops.
 The Brotherhood has held to its reformist outlook, pursuing a long-term, gradualist approach to the establishment of an Islamic state with popular consent, by reforming society from the bottom up, using persuasion and other nonviolent means.

+The Egyptian Muslim Brotherhood has faced significant repression, with many leaders imprisoned and assets seized.
+Former President Morsi, who was ousted from power, died in 2019 after being denied medical care in custody.
+This has limited the group's political and civic participation, potentially pushing some members toward radical factions and violence.
+While Qatar and Turkey have cultivated ties with the Brotherhood and its offshoots, Saudi Arabia and the UAE have sought to suppress such movements.
+They advocate for a broad U.S. terrorist designation, despite the Brotherhood's reduced influence over its diffuse network, which comprises various movements and parties.

 Despite being outlawed, the Brotherhood has been able to take advantage of political and social developments in Egypt to increase its membership and influence.
 Egypt's emergency law imposes drastic limits on legal political opposition, and it is widely believed that elections are routinely rigged in favour of the government.
 However, Islamic charitable organisations and private mosques have flourished; though many of these organisations are apolitical, it is largely within this decentralised network of associations, which pursue different agendas and enjoy different degrees of autonomy from the state, that dissent has found expression.
 There is also anecdotal evidence that Islamic activists have gained some influence within the state bureaucracy, and that their supporters include many doctors, teachers and administrators.
 The Muslim Brotherhood has benefited from these developments more than any other Islamic political group, thanks in part to the energetic efforts of a cadre of experienced activists in their thirties and forties, who had honed their skills in the student movement under Sadat and joined the Brotherhood after graduation.